The preference arrived before the argument. That is not objectivity. That is a throne defending itself.

 That is the difference between the two options.
 Terror and peace.
 Performing and resting.
 Being the hero of your story — and being the beloved of Someone infinitely greater.

 You do not have to be the hero anymore.
-You never wanted to be.
-You are far happier to be chosen by Someone who never lets go.
+You were never the one keeping this up.
+You were chosen by Someone who never lets go.

 Not your grip.
 His.